ldapjs/node-ldapjs/docs/guide.md

 our search failed, since we haven't yet added a search handler.
 Just one more small thing to do first.

-Remember earlier I said there was no authorization rules baked into LDAP?
+Remember earlier I said there were no authorization rules baked into LDAP?
 Well, we added a bind route, so the only user that can authenticate is `cn=root`, but what if the remote end doesn't authenticate at all?
 Right, nothing says they *have to* bind, that's just what the common clients do.
 Let's add a quick